Autostronomy/AstroPhot/CONTRIBUTING.md

 # Contributing to AutoProf

 Thank you for taking time to help make AutoProf better for everyone!
-Your contributions are appreciated and once merged with the main branch you will be recognized as a contributor to the project!
+Your contributions are appreciated and once merged with the main branch you will be officially recognized as a contributor to the project!

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
 The workflow for contributing to AutoProf is quite standard, nonetheless we include details here for clarity.